NOW ACCEPTING APPLICATIONS

 - Other advanced pre-commercial research

-Interested applicants should review the BBII Request for Proposals - Full Description and Guidelines (hyperlink to protected Google Doc).
-Pre-proposal applications (download template) are open on UFunds and are due by 5pm on December 12, 2019.
-Full proposals (template), by invitation only, will be due on March 20, 2020.
+Interested applicants should review the BBII Request for Proposals - Full Description and Guidelines.
+Pre-proposal applications (download template) should be submitted as a PDF by email to [email protected] and are due by 5pm on December 17, 2020.
+Full proposals (template), by invitation only, will be due in April, 2021.

 The focus of this program is the biomedical sciences, specifically, identification and development of therapeutics, diagnostics or medical devices.
 Eligible applicants are faculty whose principal appointment is at Brown University specifically, investigators who are covered by the Brown University IP policy and have an obligation to assign IP to Brown University.
 Additionally, faculty employed by Brown-affiliated hospital partners Care New England and Lifespan who have a primary academic appointment at Brown University shall be eligible so long as their application includes a letter of support from their employer.
-For complete eligibility details see BBII Request for Proposals - Full Description and Guidelines (hyperlink to protected Google Doc).
+For complete eligibility details see BBII Request for Proposals - Full Description and Guidelines.

 The BBII fund awards are meant to advance technologies to the point where they can be transferred through licensing or receive additional funding through partnering with industry.
 Proposals will be evaluated on overall potential for commercial relevance.